Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Correlation with Mass for Jet Substructure Observables

+which is the same functional form as in \Eq{eq:shape_func_simple}, but we have dropped the tilde to emphasize that the dimension of the argument has changed.
 The dependence of $\Delta_D^\NP$ as extracted from \pythia{} is shown in \Fig{fig:nonpert_scaling}, as well as a fit for the non-perturbative parameter $\Omega_D$.
+To extract this scaling, we have fit the shift parameter in the tail region of the distribution, where we expect that a shift of the distribution is valid.
+The uncertainties represent a conservative estimate due to the fact that the precise region in which one should be performing the fit is not always clear.
 The strong dependence on the mass of the jet is clearly visible, which introduces a non-perturbative correlation between the $D_2$ distribution and the jet mass.
 It is also important to note that the shift $\Delta_D^\NP$ is dependent only on $m_J$, and not on $p_T$, as can be derived from the factorization formula \cite{Larkoski:2017iuy,Larkoski:2017cqq}.
 This simplification is only true for groomed distributions.

 Inverting the logic of this section, if we are able to transform between the perturbative and non-perturbative distributions using a convolution with a simple function, this also implies that we can perform the deconvolution to obtain the perturbative distribution.
 Doing this would remove the correlation of the $D_2$ distribution with the jet mass arising from hadronization corrections.
 However, to completely decorrelate the distribution, we also need to understand how to decorrelate the perturbative distributions, which can also depend on the jet mass.
 This will be addressed in \Sec{sec:P}.
 In \Sec{sec:hm} we will then give a numerically simple way of performing the decorrelation via convolution.